shuchi111/Loan-Prediction---ML-/README.md

 1. Load the data
 2. Determine the training and testing data
 3. Data cleaning and pre-processing.
 a) Fill the missing values with mean values regarding numerical values.
 b) Fill the missing values with mode values regarding categorical variables.c) Outlier treatment.
 4. Apply the modelling for prediction
 a) Removing the load identifier
 b) Create the target variable (based on the requirement).
 In this approach, target variable is loan-status
 c) Create a dummy variable for categorical variable (if required) and split the training and testing data for validation.
 d) Apply the model: NB method, SVM method
 5. Determine the accuracy followed by confusion Matrix.
 5.1.
 SYSTEM FEATURES
- Data collection.
+ Data collection.
 • Data cleaning and preprocessing
 • Model selection
 • Data verification
 • Classification.
 • Report deliver.
-6. MATHEMATICAL MODEL